Definition

 Colonoscopy

-Imaging exams
+Imaging tests

 Nutritional consequences

-The nutritional status of individuals with Crohn's disease can be characterized by protein-energy malnutrition and deficiencies in nutrients, vitamins and minerals.
+The nutritional status of individuals with Crohn's disease can be characterized by protein-energy malnutrition and deficiencies in nutrients, vitamins, and minerals.

 Protein-energy malnutrition

-Deficits in nutrients, vitamins and minerals
+Deficiencies in nutrients, vitamins, and minerals

 Medical treatment